sbryngelson/academic-website-template/_includes/README.md

 ### Navbar

-* The pages listed in the top navbar are located in `_config.yml` file.
+The pages listed in the top navbar are located in `_config.yml` file.
 The typical options are already included or commented, though additional pages can be created and listed here.
-Existing pages should be used as a template for this.
-* The header information of the new page (first five lines) should be modified to suit the page.

 ### Creating or editing pages

 All pages are located in the `_pages` directory.
 Pages generally load information from YAML databases located as `_data/*.yml`.
+Creating new pages can be done by using existing pages as a template.

 #### Page header information